Distributing closed-source frameworks with SPM

 ],

-This will however not be enforced by SPM, since the binary is already built and a binary target can’t have any dependencies.
-However, I still prefer to specify the dependency like this.
+This will however not be enforced by SPM, since the binary framework is already built and a binary target can’t have dependencies.
+The current version of KeyboardKitPro therefore actually inline copies the open-source version, to avoid having external dependencies.

 App Store Distribution

-However, if your app has extensions and these extensions are the ones that are going to use the closed-source framework, you may run into some frustrating problems when uploading your app to App Store.
+If you add the binary package to your app, everything should just work.
+However, if the app has extensions and these extensions also use the package, you may face some frustrating problems when uploading your app to App Store.

-First of all, you only have to add a binary package to the app target, not the extension.
-The extension will still get access to the binary framework, which is different from how open-source packages work.
+Unlike open-source packages, binary packages must only be added to the app target, not its extensions.
+An extension will still get access to the binary framework, which is different from how open-source packages work.

 Extensions must not contain frameworks

-To fix this,make sure to add the framework to the app instead of the extension, then make the extension dynamically refer to the main app’s framework:
+To fix this, make sure to add the framework to the app instead of the extension, and make the extension dynamically refer to the main app’s framework:

-• Add the closed-source SPM dependency to the main app
+- Add the closed-source SPM dependency to the main app target.

-The last step will make the extension look for frameworks outside of its own bundle, which is needed.
+The last step will make the extension look for frameworks outside of its own bundle, which is required for the app to pass the automated review check.

 App must not contain duplicate frameworks

-After some digging in the generated product, I found that Xcode adds SPM distributed XCFrameworks twice to the app bundle - both to Frameworks and to Plugins.
+After some digging around in the generated build, I found that Xcode adds SPM distributed XCFrameworks twice to the app bundle - both to Frameworks and to Plugins.

-If you tun into this problem, the solution is to add a build step that removes the framework from the app bundle’s plugin folder.
-Adding this bottommost build script to the main app solved the problem:
+If you run into this, the solution is to add a build step that removes the framework from the app bundle’s Plugin folder.
+Adding this build script to the main app solved the problem:

 COUNTER=0